sewardlee337/sewardlee337.github.io/readinglist.md

 1. [Filters Against Folly](https://amzn.to/2uA3Aqs), by Garrett Hardin
 1. [How Proust Can Change Your Life](https://amzn.to/2NDdG2l), by Alain de Botton
 1. [How to Fight a Hydra](https://amzn.to/2FNFFKs), by Josh Kaufman
+1. [How to Find Love](https://amzn.to/30wfsZo), by The School of Life
 1. [Hyperfocus](https://amzn.to/2UbvWlZ), by Chris Bailey
 1. [In the Beginning...
 Was the Command Line](https://amzn.to/2CN0T8n), by Neal Stephenson
 1. [It's Not All About "Me"](https://amzn.to/2XT1BdY), by Robin K. Dreeke